-In the left (technically half of an advertisement), of course the mother is taller and of a higher social status than her young daughter.
-Also of course, there’s no implication that the teenage boy on the right is of a higher social status or in any other way superior to the teenage girls in any way simply because he’s standing while they’re sitting.
+In the left (technically only half of the advertisement), of course the mother is taller and of a higher social status than her young daughter.
+Also of course, there’s no implication that the teenage boy in the advertisement on the right is of a higher social status or in any other way superior to the teenage girls in any way simply because he’s standing while they’re sitting.

 Look at multiple advertisements however, and it turns there’s a lot more ads like the one on the right than vice-versa.
 Or, of ones that elevate the men above the women in some other way:

 Source: Giordano.
 See also: Shin Min-a Shows Us How to Pose Like a Woman.